DCA-Monster/cartesi-grant-proposal/readme.md

 2.  **Cartesi Subgraphs**: Drawing inspiration from the EVM subgraph, the Cartesi Subgraphs provide a GraphQL API integrated with Cartesi Node's Postgres DB.
 This unique configuration pre-processes on-chain data (like Cartesi Notices) in line with distinct business logic, ensuring it's primed for frontend consumption and user queries.
 This optimization can significantly elevate DApp performance and overall user experience.

-3.  **AMM Module**: Projects aiming to facilitate programmatic tradable tokens can integrate this module, simplifying token trading mechanics.

-4.  **Advanced AMM with Streams**: This showcases the future of AMMs — ones that can operate with streamable tokens and potentially intricate rules.
-This becomes feasible given the expanded capabilities enabled by Cartesi.
+3. **AMM Module with Advanced Stream Capabilities**: Projects aiming to simplify token trading mechanics can integrate this module.
+Beyond facilitating programmatic tradable tokens, it showcases the future of AMMs that can operate with streamable tokens and handle intricate rules, leveraging the enhanced capabilities provided by Cartesi.

-5.  **Gasless Transactions**: As Ethereum trends towards mainstreaming gasless interactions with concepts like EIP-4337, it’s essential for Cartesi to adopt this model.
+4.  **Gasless Transactions**: As Ethereum trends towards mainstreaming gasless interactions with concepts like EIP-4337, it’s essential for Cartesi to adopt this model.
 The module doesn't just eliminate transactional friction but sets the stage for EIP-4337's future incorporation within Cartesi.

 In a nutshell, the POC's modules are versatile, ready-to-use components.
 Whether assimilated into expansive endeavors like DCA.Monster or integrated into smaller projects, they stand poised to redefine Cartesi-based developments, driving innovation and enhancing user-centric experiences.